Designing Beyond Language: Sociotechnical Barriers in AI Health Technologies for Limited English Proficiency: Related Work

-Research shows that language-concordant care, whether via direct communication ~\cite{molina2019power} or interpretation ~\cite{dunlap2015effects, eskes2013patient}, leads to fewer communication errors~\cite{Karliner} and higher satisfaction and perceived quality of care~\cite{diamond2019systematic} for LEP individuals.
+Research shows that language-concordant care, whether via direct communication ~\cite{molina2019power} or interpretation ~\cite{dunlap2015effects, eskes2013patient}, leads to fewer communication errors~\cite{karliner2007professional} and higher satisfaction and perceived quality of care~\cite{diamond2019systematic} for LEP individuals.
 Despite these benefits, interpretation services remain underutilized due to barriers such as limited availability, cost, time constraints, and policies~\cite{khoong2021addressing, jaeger2019barriers, jacobs2004overcoming}.
+Even when interpretation is available, institutional policies can constrain interpreters to verbatim translation rather than clarification or advocacy, leaving unresolved misunderstandings and limiting relationship-building—conditions that shape what AI can realistically improve.
 Beyond linguistic access, broader sociocultural factors complicate LEP communication.
 Patients may self-censor due to stigma, fear of judgment, or mistrust of institutions~\cite{levy2018prevalence, el2023medical}.
 These dynamics highlight the need for cultural sensitivity, empathy, and attention to the broader contexts of patients' lives.
+Patient navigators and community health workers (CHWs) function as critical infrastructure for marginalized communities, supporting interpretation, care coordination, documentation, and advocacy~\cite{khatri2024enablers}.
+Prior work highlights how these roles reduce access barriers but also create invisible labor and emotional burdens~\cite{verdezoto2021invisible}.
+Thus, understanding how AI might support or destabilize this ecosystem is necessary for equitable deployment.